Pay appeals checklist and model letters

 Publicise successes

-With the member’s consent, consider sharing the outcome of a successful appeal with other members and use this to build your members’ strength and confidence.
+With the member’s consent, consider sharing the outcome of a successful appeal with other members to help build collective strength and confidence.

 Back to top